 - Eight percent of American Indians were uninsured for all of the past year; this is double the percent uninsured all year in the total state population (4%).

-- More information on American Indian population estimates is available from an interactive data query system, Wisconsin Interactive Statistics on Health (WISH), on the Wisconsin Department of Health Services site.
+- More recent health-related information on the American Indian population in Wisconsin is available from an interactive data query system, Wisconsin Interactive Statistics on Health (WISH), on the Wisconsin Department of Health Services site.

 - Wisconsin Historical Society

 - University of Wisconsin at Madison, American Indian Studies